GreatTaku/Discord-Bot-Examples/README.rst

 Welcome to DBE!
 Have you ever wondered how to create your **own** discord bot?
 Here you can learn to create a personalized discord bot from scratch.
-DBE utilzes the programming language Python and the `discord.py`_ library
+DBE utilizes the programming language Python and the `discord.py`_ library

 Purposes
 --------